facebookarchive/swift/swift-generator-cli/README.md

 ## Installing the code generator

+If you just want the latest release of the generator tool copied to your /tmp directory, use the following command line:

+      mvn org.apache.maven.plugins:maven-dependency-plugin:2.8:get -DremoteRepositories=central::default::http://repo1.maven.apache.org/maven2 -Dartifact=com.facebook.swift:swift-generator-cli:RELEASE:standalone -Ddest=/tmp/

-Before installing the code generator, you should first determine which version of Swift you will be working with.
-Probably you want to work with the latest release version, so to find out what is the latest version, you can look here at the [available releases](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.facebook.swift%22%20AND%20a%3A%22swift-generator-cli%22).
+If you want a specific version, you should first determine which version of Swift you will be working with.
+You can look here at the [available releases](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.facebook.swift%22%20AND%20a%3A%22swift-generator-cli%22), and after you've determined which version you want, and replace RELEASE above with the version you will be using.

-After you've determined which version you want, run this command (replacing 0.7.0 with the version you will be using, and /tmp/ with the directory from which you would like to run the tool).
+You can also replace '/tmp/' with the directory from which you would like to run the tool.

-      mvn org.apache.maven.plugins:maven-dependency-plugin:2.8:get -DremoteRepositories=central::default::http://repo1.maven.apache.org/maven2 -Dartifact=com.facebook.swift:swift-generator-cli:0.7.0:jar:standalone -Ddest=/tmp/

-Now you should be able to run it like this:
+After downloading the tool, you should be able to run it like this:

     $ java -jar /tmp/swift-generator-cli-0.7.0-standalone.jar
     Usage: SwiftGenerator [options] Thrift IDL input files